Icinga/icinga2/doc/16-troubleshooting.md

 Although the Icinga 2 cluster protocol stores historical events in a replay log for later synchronisation, you should make sure to check why the network connection failed.

+### <a id="troubleshooting-cluster-command-endpoint-errors"></a> Cluster Troubleshooting Command Endpoint Errors

+Command endpoints can be used for clients acting as [remote command execution bridge](10-icinga2-client.md#icinga2-client-configuration-command-bridge) as well as inside an [High-Availability cluster](12-distributed-monitoring-ha.md#distributed-monitoring-high-availability).

+There is no cli command for manually executing the check, but you can verify the following (e.g. by invoking a forced check from the web interface):

+* `icinga2.log` contains connection and execution errors
+ * `CheckCommand` definition not found on the remote client
+ * Referenced check plugin not found on the remote client
+ * Runtime warnings and errors, e.g. unresolved runtime macros or configuration problems
+* Specific error messages are also populated into `UNKNOWN` check results including a detailed error message in their output

 ### <a id="troubleshooting-cluster-config-sync"></a> Cluster Troubleshooting Config Sync